Jibranwani/IDS/README.md

-python network-based signature intrusion detection system
+python network-based signature intrusion detection system.
+Making it more Effective by using Firebase to store malicious signatures.
+Releasing Soon.🚀

 ## Required Packages
 * scapy